fontforge/fontforge.github.io/en-US/about/faq.md

 ## Where's the euro symbol?

-By default, fontforge starts a new project with a Latin-1 encoding (ISO 8859-1).
+By default, FontForge starts a new project with a Latin-1 encoding (ISO 8859-1).
 This covers the entire english alphabet, west European accents, and a few nordic glyphs, plus various symbols and fractions.
 The euro symbol was invented after ISO 8859-1 was, so they stuck it all the way down in position 8,364 along with some other miscellaneous currency symbols.
 The euro symbol is also found right with the other Latin-1 glyphs if you set the encoding mode to Latin-0 (ISO 8859-15).

 ## What happened to the French Œ?